top of page

 • Clarify the junction between each fabric element

-• Skim coat layer of sand & cement render applied to improve airtightness.
+• Skim coat layer of sand & cement render.

-• Created a flat & even surface for the final insulation system.
+• This created a flat & even surface for the final External Wall Insulation and Light-weight Render systems.

 bottom of page